lyrall/lyrall.github.io/docs/piracy/bpl-guide.md

 6. ```Start download``` and ```Create directory``` are enabled by default.
 I recommend keeping it that way.
 7. Click ```Add links```.

-You will see green progress bars fill up as your downloads go on.
-A green "Complete" and full progress bars will tell you that you downloads have finished.
+You will see green progress bars fill up as your downloads complete.
+A green "Complete" and full progress bars will tell you that your downloads have finished.
 Right click on the name of any download and select ```Clean completed``` to clear out all finished downloads.

 #### Bypass MEGA download restrictions with MegaDownloader and a VPN

-Should you be using MegaDownloader and your download comes to a hault, it is likely because MEGA has temporarily restricted downloads for your computer.
+Should you be using MegaDownloader and your download comes to a halt, it is likely because MEGA has temporarily restricted downloads for your computer.
 They are able to identify you and your excess downloads by your IP address.
 To bypass this, you need to make your IP address appear different, which is the function of a VPN.
-Check out my [Pirate Safety Guide](ps-guide.md) for more info about VPNs and my recommendations/warnings concerning them.
+Check out my [Pirate Safety Guide](ps-guide.md#virtual-private-networks-vpn) for more info about VPNs and my recommendations/warnings concerning them.
 Note that this is a very involved process, and may not be worth it to some people.

 1. Though your downloads have been stopped, go ahead and click the stop button ```⬜```.
 2. Open up the VPN of your choice and activate it.